A LONG HIKE IN FANES-SENES-BRAIES PARK IN THE DOLOMITES

 A Late Lunch at Rifugio Lavarella

-Fanes rifugio
+rifugio fanes

 I continued on to the Lavarella rifugio, which Hugo said had better food.
 It was also packed with sweaty smiling people.
 I opted for a pretty simple, but totally delicious sausage and radler.
-And instead of typical extortion most mountain places in the U.S. charge. all this, plus a liter of water and doppio espresso for under 15 euros.
+And instead of typical extortion most mountain places in the U.S. charge.
+All this, plus a liter of water and doppio espresso for under 15 euros.
 I ate too much.

 The Long Hike Down